MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Service.md

 ### -Name

-Specifies the service names of the services to stop.
+Specifies the service names of the services to remove.
 Wildcard characters are permitted.

 ```yaml
 Type: String